 - Advantage #2: A lease-option allows the tenant-buyer to get very familiar with the property and its surrounding neighborhood before they make a much larger financial decision to buy the property (note: a lease-option allows the buyer much more flexibility in terms of if/when they will make this purchasing decision, whereas a lease-purchase requires that the tenant-buyer close on the deal).

 - Advantage #3: In a rent-to-own scenario, the tenant-buyer is able to get familiar with the property without owning it.
-Since the tenant is not the owner on title, they are able to avoid some of the additional burdens and expenses that come along with property ownership (i.e. – hazard insurance and liability insurance, property taxes, etc).
+Since the tenant is not the owner on title, they can avoid some of the additional burdens and expenses that come along with property ownership (i.e., hazard insurance and liability insurance, property taxes, etc.).

 There are also some disadvantages for a tenant-buyer in a rent-to-own arrangement:

 - Disadvantage #1: In many rent-to-own arrangements, the tenant is required to pay money upfront for the right to purchase the property and an above-market rent amount each month during the term of the lease.
-Unless they can negotiate otherwise, they’ll have to put more money on the line than they would in a normal rental agreement (i.e. – one that does not give them the option to purchase).
-If the tenant chooses not to purchase the property in the end, they’ll often end up losing more money than if they had simply signed a normal rental agreement without the option to purchase.
+Unless they can negotiate otherwise, they will have to put more money on the line than they would in a normal rental agreement (i.e., one that does not give them the option to purchase).
+If the tenant chooses not to purchase the property in the end, they will often end up losing more money than if they had simply signed a normal rental agreement without the option to purchase.

 - Disadvantage #2: If the value of the property goes down after the tenant signs the initial lease-option or lease-purchase agreement, they will be stuck with an above-market purchase price, unless, for instance, the original rent-to-own agreement gives them to right to revise the purchase price based on an updated appraisal.